-They then should have their first comprehensive eye exam at 6 months of age.
-Children then should have additional eye exams at age 3, and just before they enter the first grade at about age 5 or 6.
+They then should have their eyes examined at age 3 and just before they enter the first grade — at about age 5 or 6.

 When scheduling an eye exam for your child, choose a time when he or she usually is alert and happy.